joseph-c100/joseph-c100.github.io/content/work/enhanced_vision_typeface.md

 title: "Enhanced Vision.OTF"
 ---

-Enhanced Vision is a typeface (Uppercase only) built from the components of Enhanced Vision Flight System screens
+Enhanced Vision is a typeface (Uppercase only) built from the components of Enhanced Flight Vision System screens.

 [Download](/EnhancedVisionSans-Regular.otf)